You've gotten quotes. Some came in at ₱15,000 ($270). Others at ₱500,000 ($8,900). For what looks like the same thing: a website.

 Now you're trying to figure out who's overcharging and who's cutting corners.
 That's the real question behind "web design Philippines pricing," and most articles just throw numbers at you without explaining what drives them.

-Let me break down what actually affects pricing, what you're really paying for at each level, and how to avoid the expensive mistakes I've seen clients make over 15 years working in Philippine web design.
+Let me break down what actually affects website development cost in the Philippines, what you're really paying for at each level, and how to avoid the expensive mistakes I've seen clients make over 15 years working in Philippine web design.

 A website quote from Manila might be 30% higher than one from Cebu for identical work.
 A "custom" website could mean hand-coded from scratch or a $50 template with your logo slapped on.
 An experienced developer might charge less than a junior one at a fancy agency.